TradingCyborg/toyproblems/README.md

 getUserInput();
 The program will display the grade in an alert message.

-Speed Limit Calculator Readme
+SPEED LIMIT CALCULATOR
-This JavaScript function, calculateSpeed(), is designed to help you calculate whether a driver is within the speed limit and, if not, determine the level of excess speed.
+This JavaScript function, calculatespeed(), is designed to help you calculate whether a driver is within the speed limit and, if not, determine the level of excess speed.
 It also checks if the driver's license should be suspended based on the speed limit violations.
 Below is an explanation of how this function works:

 calculateSpeed()
 This function prompts the user to enter a vehicle's speed and then performs the following checks: